lexykj/TheDjinns-Group10/testing/tests.md

 Requirements

-	1. Sign up for a new account
+	1. Sign up for a new account - PASS

 reserve

 Requirements

-	1. Reserve a parking spot for an upcoming event
+	1. Reserve a parking spot for an upcoming event - PASS

 loginpage/signIn

 Requirements

-	1. Log into an account
+	1. Log into an account - PASS

 main